raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-03-01-how-to-work-on-hard-things.md

 ---
 layout: post
-title: "Skills: How to DO Difficult Things"
+title: "Skills: How to work on hard Things"
 date: 2022-03-01
 comments: true
 categories: [learning, thinking, self,  important]
-abstract: "Skills: How to DO Difficult Things"
+abstract: "Skills: How to work on hard problems"
 ---

-##### Note
+##### work on hard problems
 * Use **creativity** to solve problems
-    - **invest your creativity, skills and efforts into solve big problems** and waht free markets pay for it
+    - **invest your creativity, skills and efforts into solve big problems** and want free markets pay for it
     - If the work doesn't require **creativity**, **delegate it, automate it or leave it**

 * Focus on the matters